The Walking by Bentley Little

 - Finished reading it on July 5, 2002

 - One of the things that I've discovered about Bentley Little's books are that he seems to have a hard time ending them.
 The story goes from start to about 90% in an enthralling read that pulls you along.
 And you enjoy every second of it.
 And then the ending comes along and all momentum is lost.
 Sure, it ends fine and makes sense; it just feels that the enthralling pull has kicked you off the train and you're left to walk the remaining mile to the final station.
-The Walking involves Miles Huerdeen who wants to find out why his father started walking once he died.
+THE WALKING involves Miles Huerdeen who wants to find out why his father started walking once he died.
 The mystery gets more complex when he discovers that his father is not the only person to die but continue walking.
 This was another great book by Little and this time the ending wasn't quite as remote as in previous times.
 This time it was a little convenient but still thrilling.
 So instead of having to walk that final mile to the last station, we were dragged by train on one of those handcarts.
 Whatever the cause of the "bad ending" inflection, I hope that Little works his way through it and discovers those great endings because I really love reading the other 90%.

 The Wasp Factory by Iain Banks